vermaas/astron-hips/README.md

 # astron-hips

-Wrapper website that parses and shows the HIPS surveys from the hipslist.txt file.
+Website that parses and shows the HIPS surveys as defined in the hipslist.txt file.

 ```
 # ASTRON HIPS server